wj200/ip/docs/README.md

 ![UI Image](../src/main/docs/Ui.png)

 Ever get overwhelmed with Deadlines, Events, ToDos, and DoWithins?
-Here is an assistant with a minimalist UI for you!
+Here is an assistant with a minimalist UI for you! 😄

+# Sneak Peek
+[X] Adding Deadlines
+[X] Marking Tasks
+[ ] Reminders *coming soon*

 ## Get started
 Download the .jar file of your desired version.
 Double-click and open file.
 The application is ready for use!
 Start adding tasks and performing other actions.

 ## Here are the types of Tasks available:
 * Todo